ShinyMyst/add-dept-dates/FLOW.md

 - We want to begin at the first date in the future.
     > Events may get deleted, so we cannot assume the row number is accurate.
     > Instead, we use it as a starting point and verify the accuracy.
+    > The loop is used to determine first date in range.
 - If `eventDate` < `currentTime`
     - Move forward until `eventDate` > `currentTime`
     - Save this as `startRow`
 - If `eventDate` > `currentTime`
     - Move backwards until `eventDate` < `currentTime`
     - Save the row before this occurs as `startRow`

 #### Process Events
 - Start iterating through all sheet events starting at `startRow`